wilferraciolli/fullCycle-liveTrackingRoutes/simulator/golang-simulator/README.md

 ### MongoDB explorer
 This is used to connect to the mongoDB running on a container for SQL queries.
 This is a VSCode plugin made by Mongo, it is the official SQL editor.
 ![Install MongoDB extension.png](../images/image3-mongoDBExtension.png)
-To connect with it, simply pass in the connection string defined within the main file `mongodb://admin:admin@localhost:27017/routes?authSource=admin` this will allow to query and see the data inserted onto the database.
+To connect with it, simply pass in the connection string defined within the environment variables `mongodb://admin:admin@localhost:27017/routes?authSource=admin` this will allow to query and see the data inserted onto the database.

 # Initialize Go project (Create initial module)